-Sweet shredded coconut is paired with tangy cream cheese in these easy, delicious Coconut Easter Eggs.
-I love the pure white look of these eggs, but you can use a regular chocolate coating or real chocolate if desired.
+Sweet shredded coconut is paired with tangy cream cheese in these easy, delicious coconut Easter eggs.
+We love the pure white look of these eggs, but you can use a regular chocolate coating or real chocolate if desired.
 The coating is easiest because it will remain hard at room temperature, while regular chocolate gets soft and sticky when warm.
-This recipe yields about 3 dozen small eggs.

-2. Stop the mixer, add 2 c of powdered sugar, and mix on low speed until the powdered sugar is incorporated.
+- Stop the mixer, add 2 cups of powdered sugar, and mix on low speed until the powdered sugar is incorporated.
 Stop the mixer and add the remaining powdered sugar and mix just until combined.